 If you were the victim in a car accident in Wicomico County, Maryland, you know how it feels to be left with injuries, the inability to work, and a sense of hopelessness after an accident that wasn’t your fault.
 Fortunately, you can file a lawsuit against the persona or entity that was responsible for the car accident that caused your injuries.
 But you’ll need the assistance of an experienced car accident lawyer to do so.

-Call the Wicomico County, MD car accident lawyers at The Law Offices of Randolph Rice for help with your lawsuit today.
+Call the Wicomico County, MD car accident lawyers at Rice, Murtha & Psoras for help with your lawsuit today.
 They can put their knowledge and experience to use to get you compensation for your medical expenses, lost income and potential future earnings, and more.
 Get in touch with them today to schedule a consultation to discuss your case.
 Call (410) 694-7291.

 Common Injuries Resulting from Car Accidents in Wicomico County, MD